|Scheduling a Class||Essentials||Settings||Schedule Tab||Monthly Progress Tab||Grades Tab|

-Making Edits to a Class once Scheduled
+Making Edits to a Class Once Scheduled (Back to Quick Links)

-To view a list of scheduled classes, navigate to “Courses/Classes” and “All Classes” in the left nav.
-Here you can view a table listing all scheduled classes and using the filters at the top of each column can search for specific Classes.
+To view a list of scheduled classes, navigate to Courses/Classes and click All Classes in the left navigation.
+Here, you can view a table listing of all scheduled classes.

-- Edit: click on this or on the class title to open the Manage Class modal and make edits.
+Click on the class title to open the Manage Class modal and make edits.

-Special note for Enrollment Method 2 Districts: when making edits to classes once corresponding subject/course records have been created on Student Learning Plans via class enrollment, the following fields will be automatically updated on subject/course records based on changes saved in the Class Details Details Tab:
+Special note for Enrollment Method 2 Districts: When making edits to classes once corresponding subject/course records have been created on Student Learning Plans via class enrollment, the following fields will be automatically updated on subject/course records based on changes saved in the Class Details Details Tab: